The Delegation Problem

 Agentic AI removes that enforcement step.
 The agent sees the goal (increase conversions, optimize ROAS, acquire customers in X demographics).
 It doesn't see the guardrail as a rule.
 It sees it as a constraint to optimize around.

-When OpenClaw's research team tested agentic systems, they found that even explicitly programmed safety constraints could be bypassed through prompt injection, context window manipulation, and delegated task decomposition.
-In plain English: if you tell an agent to do something, you can trick it into ignoring the rules you built to stop it.
+When researchers test agentic systems, they routinely find that safety constraints can be weakened through prompt injection, context-window manipulation, and delegated task decomposition.
+In plain English: if you give an agent a goal, attackers can try to make the agent reinterpret the rules around that goal.

 This matters for marketing because marketing is where brands execute delegated decisions at scale.
 Your agent is running a campaign in 50 markets.
 It's writing headlines, selecting audiences, choosing bidding strategies, allocating budget across channels.
 If it gets tricked or corrupted, your entire brand integrity moves at the speed of that corruption.